 Are you looking to visit Lanzarote with kids?
 As an adventurous family who prefer an intrepid style of travel, a family holiday to the Spanish island of Lanzarote had always been off our radar.
 I had wrongly assumed it was all package holiday resorts and British pubs, and offered little in the way of culture and natural landscapes.

 But when I was looking into a warm destination in January/February for a one-on-one adventure with just my three year old, I was very much tempted by cheap flights to Lanzarote and the opportunity to thaw out from the cold British winter.
 Surely the entire island hasn’t been overrun by mass tourism?
 Would we be able to travel Lanzarote off the beaten track?
-Is there much to do in Lanzarote with kids beside the beaches and waterparks?
+Is there much to do in Lanzarote for kids beside the beaches and waterparks?
 I bought the flights and hoped for the best.
 It turned out to be a brilliant decision.

 Lanzarote seriously impressed me.
 There is a wild nature to the barren landscape, carved by volcanoes and moulded by the artist and activist, César Manrique.
 Strict building controls are in place, where high-rises are forbidden, and all buildings are painted white, with green shutters in the countryside (for farmers) and blue by the sea (for the fishermen).

 Yes, there are a lot of tourists (there doesn’t seem to be a low season!), and the big resorts do exist (mostly in the South East corner).
 But we soon realised that there is a lot more to this island than waterparks and beach resorts.
 During the two weeks with Ezra (my 3 year old) in Lanzarote, we managed to avoid the crowds and found some quiet gems that I feel a little guilty sharing with you.
 And parents, if you want a treat for yourselves, you can even do a Lanzarote wine tour!

 So here are my tips for getting off the beaten track in Lanzarote with kids.